ozymandium/crataegus/README.md

     - PHOTO
 - photo import
     - will need to make accuracy optional
+    - harvest gps data from exif, set time from gps time and do a timezone lookup instead of using other image parameters for local time.
 - get rid of unwrap / graceful error handling
 - figure out sqlite backup
     - rusqlite has backup integration as a feature